Hi! I’m Melissa. I am glad you’re here.

 Along the way I started to realize all of the ways that growing up with a parent who cheated affected me that I had never really dealt with.
 I loved to write, so I started a memoir (still in progress!) about it.
 Click here for an excerpt.

 While researching my memoir, I realized how few resources there are available for children of infidelity, so I started my blog.
-As more women (yes, with two exceptions, everyone who has contacted me has been female) reached out to me through this website, I realized that there was huge a lack of support for women growing up with cheating parents that needed to be filled.
+As more people reached out to me through this website, I realized that there was huge a lack of support for women growing up with cheating parents that needed to be filled.